 Having a day to commemorate whatever it may be is important, it has meaning.
 Otherwise, why celebrate birthdays for instance?
 We already know that person has been born!

 Which brings us to the idea of precepts as practice.
 Thankfulness as a precept that’s practiced everyday is to be encouraged and applauded.
-A precept having its own day has its own value too.
+A precept having its own day has a lot of value too.

 A precept is a guideline and principle.
 It helps guide one’s thoughts and behavior.
 Gratitude is a precept that’s built into the teachings and practice of Reiki.

 Here’s how gratitude is keenly included in Reiki:

 - Gassho: In Japanese this word simply means, “To place the two palms together.”
 It’s in fact a mudra (symbolic hand-gesture) with a lot of significance.
 Initially it represents a reverential state of mind, together with gratitude.
 It has further significance as a gesture of Oneness by uniting all polarities and allowing a consciousness of nonduality to emerge.

 - All Reiki methods begin and end in Gassho.
 After sitting and settling in for one of the Reiki meditations, each specific Reiki meditation method begins with the palms together at the Heart, and ends in exactly the same way.
 Before giving Reiki to someone, Gassho is used to acknowledge oneness with the recipient and to honor them.
 At the end of the session, Gassho is used as a gesture of closure and to give thanks.
 These are just a few examples.

 - Depending on the translation, gratitude is one of the 5 Reiki Precepts, or Gokai Sansho.